Background and History of NAT

 Application Areas:

-• Thousands of internal devices in large enterprise networks accessing the internet with limited public IPs
+- Thousands of internal devices (PCs, servers, IoT equipment) in large enterprise networks accessing the internet with limited public IPs, significantly reducing IP address acquisition costs.

-• Implementing source-based routing in environments using multiple ISPs
+- Implementing source-based routing in environments using multiple ISPs to direct traffic to specific lines, maximizing cost optimization and bandwidth utilization.

 Characteristics:

-• Enhanced security by not exposing internal network structure externally.
+- Enhanced security by not exposing internal network structure externally, preventing attackers from identifying internal IP address schemes or network topology.

-• Consistent access control from external sources as all internal devices use the same public IP.
+- Consistent access control (firewall rules, ACLs) and logging possible from external systems’ perspective since all internal devices use the same public IP, simplifying whitelist management.

-Examining how packets are processed in a real NAT environment step by step helps to understand NAT’s operational principles more clearly.
-Below is a detailed analysis of the process of an internal client connecting to an external web server in a PAT (Port Address Translation) environment.
+Examining how packets are processed in a real NAT environment step by step helps understand NAT’s operational principles more clearly.
+The following is a detailed analysis of the process of an internal client (192.168.1.2) connecting to an external web server (8.8.8.8:80) in a PAT (Port Address Translation) environment, including the entire process from TCP 3-way handshake through data transmission to connection termination.

 1. Request from Internal to External (Outbound Packet)